STOIE/recipes/recipes/black_pepper_beef/README.md

 #### Method

 1. Mix the bi-carb into the meat and allow to rest for 60 minutes, then rise the beef.
-1. Mix cornstarch into shaoxing wine to make a slurry.
-1. Then mix all the ingredients (including slurry) together with the beef, mixing well.
+1. Then mix all the ingredients together with the beef, mixing well.
 1. Allow to rest for 1-6 hours.
 1. Then heat a wok to high heat with a reasonable volume of oil, more than a shallow fry, less than a complete deep fry.
 1. Once very hot, cook the meat in the oil until done, allowing enough time for good fat render.